aparajits814/Microservices_ticketbooking/README.md

 # Distributed Event-Driven Ticket Booking System

-A scalable, distributed ticket-booking platform built using **Java, Spring Boot, Kafka, MySQL, Redis, Docker, and Stripe**.
+A distributed ticket-booking backend built with **Java, Spring Boot, Kafka, MySQL, Redis, Docker, and Stripe**.

-The system follows a microservices architecture and demonstrates practical backend engineering concepts such as:
+The project focuses on practical backend and distributed-systems problems rather than only CRUD APIs.
+It currently demonstrates:

-* Concurrent seat locking
+* Concurrent seat locking with optimistic locking
-* Event-driven communication
+* Event-driven communication with Apache Kafka
-* Saga-based transaction management
+* Saga-based booking coordination and compensation
 * Transactional Outbox Pattern
-* Consumer idempotency
+* Idempotent event consumption
-* Payment processing with Stripe
+* Stripe Checkout and webhook-driven payment confirmation
-* Centralized API routing
+* Real Stripe refund compensation for failed bookings
-* Service discovery
+* Database-per-service ownership
-* Distributed caching
+* Eureka service discovery and API Gateway routing
-* Retry and Dead Letter Queue handling
+* Redis caching
-* Monitoring and Tracing
+* Prometheus and Grafana monitoring

-> This project is being developed as a backend system-design and microservices implementation project.
+> This is a system-design and microservices learning project.
+Automated testing and distributed tracing are the current major areas of improvement.

 ---